thorbjornium/Software-Manual/src/powershell_scripts.md

 Open files or folders with bat, cat, cd, echo or VS Code.
 Delete with 'remove'.

 > [!Note]
-> The script sets two keys via PSReadLineKeyHandler.
+> The script sets two keybindings via PSReadLineKeyHandler.

 ## Find fz